braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_content_blocks.md

 ## Updating Content Blocks

 To update an existing Content Block, you can either edit the original Content Block from the **Content Blocks** page, or copy the HTML from the original message to your new one.
-For updates to a Content Block template, it will update in all email messages where the Content Block is added via Liquid.
+Updates to a Content Block template will update in all email messages where the Content Block is added via Liquid.

-To archive a Content Block, go to **Templates** > **Content Blocks**, select the <i class="fas fa-cog"></i> gear icon next to the selected Content Block, and click **Archive**.
+To archive a Content Block, go to **Templates** > **Content Blocks**, select the <i class="fas fa-ellipsis-vertical"></i> vertical ellipsis icon for the Content Block, and click **Archive**.
 When you archive a Content Block, your messages will still include the content in the archived block.
 However, archived Content Blocks are read-only, so unarchive the Content Block before editing.

 [2]: {% image_buster /assets/img_archive/dnd_content_block_personalization.png %}